 These rates were maxima for the species across geographic regions.
 That is, the rates werent limited by the rate at which climate was changing, but rather were limited by seed dispersal and colonization rates.

 Now, each 1 degree C of temperature increase corresponds to a given climate zone moving at least 100-150 km to the North (in our hemisphere!)

-So if temperatures increase by 1.1 to 6.4 degrees C over the next century, as is currently predicted, this would mean trees would have to migrate by 110 - 960 km N in that century if they are to remain in their current climate zone.
-For IPCCs mid-line estimate of about 3 degrees C of increase, zones would move N by 300 - 450 km over the coming century.
+So if temperatures increase by another 0.3 - 4.8 degrees C over the coming century, as is currently predicted, this would mean trees would have to migrate by 30 - 720 km N in that century if they are to remain in their current climate zone.

 Do you see any problem when comparing these numbers to the migration rates given above?
 Yep, there is a problem -- the anticipated rate of change outstrips the migration rates that many species are capable of!
 (Some very well dispersed creatures -- including some animals -- will probably be able to move faster than trees...)
 Further, habitat fragmentation means that species probably wouldnt be able to migrate as fast as in the past, as there are impediments to migration beyond just disperal ability.
 IPCC has predicted, in fast, that deciduous forests of the NE US would be largely wiped out and replaced by grassland and savanna.

 Further, other things matter besides simply getting seed to a new place.
 Are there sites for them in the new place?
 Are soil types suitable for them there?
 Are vital symbionts such as mycorrhizae there as well?